 Plastic Vapor Barrier

 A plastic vapor barrier helps prevent any moisture from forming on the inside of your basement walls due to temperature changes between the outside and inside air.
 The vapor barrier is placed over the insulation and hammered onto the wall studs.
 The individual sheets are also taped together at the seams to create an airtight seal.

 Drywall is also known as plasterboard or gypsum board.
 Drywall consists of gypsum plaster sandwiched between two layers of thick paper.
 The drywall is installed over the vapor barrier using drywall screws driven into the wall studs.
 The screws are meant to create a dimple in the drywall paper.

 Drywall tape and joint compound are used in conjunction.
 They complete the initial waterproofing of your basement wall.
 A thin layer of joint compound is spread over any screw indentations and joint seams.
 The drywall tape is then pressed into the seams and another layer of joint compound is spread on top of the tape.

 French drains are trenches dug into the ground or basement subfloor which are covered with rock or pea gravel followed by a protective, durable cover.
 French drains can be used both inside the basement along the perimeter walls and outside at the foundation.
-Exterior drains redirect water away from the foundation to prevent water from coming into the house.
+Exterior drains to redirect water away from the foundation to prevent water from coming into the house.
 Inside drains will perform the same function for water that does find its way into the basement and sends it to a sump.

 A sump pump usually sits in a hole created at the lowest point of the basement where the water accumulates or flows from the French Drains and pumps that water out of the basement.

-Waterproofing basement walls with properly constructed walls and these devices put into place will help your home maintain its value as well as providing many years of happy, healthy and safe living for you, your family and friends.
+Waterproofing basement walls with properly constructed walls and these devices put into place will help your home maintain its value as well as providing many years of happy, healthy, and safe living for you, your family, and friends.